-At Iridescent, my team and I develop the curriculum for Technovation.
-Technovation is the largest technology entrepreneurship program for girls ages 10-18.
-Every year Technovation invites girls from around the world to identify a problem in their community, and then challenges them to solve it.
+Technovation is the world’s largest technology entrepreneurship program for girls ages 10-18.
+Every year Technovation invites girls from around the world to identify a problem in their community and then challenges them to solve it.
 Girls work in teams and are supported by mentors to develop a mobile app and to launch a startup.
-In 2018 over 12,000 girls from more than 100 countries participated in Technovation.